Kanstarry9T/Cong_ATSC/readme.md

 ### Docker
 Make a CBEngine docker environment via [CBEngine](https://cbengine-documentation.readthedocs.io/en/latest/content/cbengine/cbengine.html#using-docker).
 Follow the installation guide and create a docker container.
 Note that you are also required to install package `multiprocessing` as we used it to speed up simulation.

-Then copy simulation part of this respository to your docker container.
+Then copy the simulation part of this repository to your docker container.
 ```
 docker cp -r ./simulation CONTAINER:/
 ```
-Start docker container and enter the the project directory
+Start the docker container and enter the project directory
 ```
 docker exec -it CONTAINER bash
 cd simulation